theorlbooth/Find-A-Pint/README.md

 ### Comments / Nested Comments & Flags
 We wanted to allow users to add comments on pubs and for pubs/other users to be able to reply to these comments.
 However endlessly nesting comments seemed like overkill given what we 'expected' the comments to be.
 In order to do this we passed a 'replySchema' through the 'commentSchema' that would allow for multiple replies on the same comment.
-And then passed the 'commentSchema' through the pub schema to associate them with a specific place.
+We then passed the 'commentSchema' through the pub schema to associate them with a specific place.

 ```
 const replySchema = new mongoose.Schema({